 A map that improved health worldwide

-John Snow, a 19th century physician is considered the father of modern epidemiology largely because of this map.
-By marking individual cholera deaths as black bars he clearly demonstrated that the cases of cholera centres around a contaminated well in Soho, London.
+John Snow, a 19th century physician, is considered the father of modern epidemiology largely because of this map.
+By marking individual cholera deaths as black bars he clearly demonstrated that the cases of cholera centered around a contaminated well in Soho, London.
 His work correctly identified the disease as water-borne.
 Sadly, Snow died before his research was accepted.
 However, his work did inspire fundamental advances in the water and waste systems of London.
 This led to similar changes in other cities, saving lives worldwide.

 Nightingale’s polar diagrams that saved soldiers’ lives

 Florence Nightingale was another early trail-blazer of ‘information design’.
 Working as a nurse-manager of a medical station during the Crimean War she noticed that unsanitary conditions were killing soldiers at an alarming rate.
 These polar area diagrams highlight that the vast majority of deaths in a given month were due to preventable or mitigable infectious diseases (blue).
 These far outweighed fatalities from wounds (red) and other causes (black).
 Using the diagrams as ammunition, she successfully campaigned to improve conditions in hospitals, leading to a substantial decline in deaths.